Renan (footballer, born 1989)

-Renan dos Santos (born 18 May 1989), known simply as Renan, is a Brazilian footballer who plays as a goalkeeper for Brazilian club Sport.
+Renan dos Santos (born 18 May 1989), known simply as Renan, is a Brazilian footballer who plays as a goalkeeper for Amazonas.

 Career

 Early career

 Born in Rio de Janeiro, Renan started playing football as part of CFZ do Rio's youth squad.
 He joined Botafogo's youth squad in 2007.

 Botafogo

-Renan played 22 Série A games in 2008, debuting on 11 May against Sport Recife at Engenhão.
-Renan started the 2009 season replacing the then Botafogo's first team goalkeeper Castillo after a knee injury that left the Uruguayan goalkeeper out of the fields for approximately six months.
-He played six Série A matches in 2009.
+Renan made his first team debut with Botafogo on 6 February 2008, starting in a 1–1 Campeonato Carioca home draw against Cabofriense.
+He started to feature more regularly in the 2008 Série A due to the injury of Castillo, debuting in the category on 11 May against Sport Recife at the Engenhão.

+Renan started the 2009 season as a first-choice, but became a backup of Jefferson after his arrival.
+He was often used as Jefferson was away due to injuries or international duties, and completed 100 matches for the club on 11 September 2013, in a 1–0 home win over Corinthians.

+On 7 December 2015, Renan left Fogão after eight years in the main squad and 130 matches overall.

 Avaí

-In 2016, Renan joined Avaí.
-He played in all 38 matches during 2016 Campeonato Brasileiro Série B.
+On 3 January 2016, Renan signed a one-year deal with Avaí in the Série B. He was an undisputed starter for the club, featuring in all 38 league matches as the club achieved promotion to the top tier.

+On 4 January 2017, Renan announced his departure from the club.

 Ludogorets Razgrad

 On 7 January 2017, Renan signed with Bulgarian club Ludogorets Razgrad.
 He quickly established himself as the first choice goalkeeper.
 In 2019, he lost even more quickly his first choice position after the arrival of Plamen Iliev, eventually falling further down the pecking order after Vladislav Stoyanov's recovery from a serious injury.

 On 18 June 2021, it was announced that Renan's contract had been terminated by mutual agreement and he was released from the club.